MolinaElGringo/Master/Labo05/001_DeployAppLocalTestCluster.md

     Mounts:
       /var/run/secrets/kubernetes.io/serviceaccount from kube-api-access-gtwws (ro)

-# I did the description after having done the second task. so that's there is information about the cluster and the nodes.
+# I did the description after having done the second task. so that's why there is information about the cluster and the nodes. but I think it should be almost the same if the cluster wasn't done.
+I think the only difference would be the cluster information.

 Conditions:
   Type              Status